We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Some babies are raring to go when it comes to trying food, while others may take a little more convincing.
 Either way, definitely get your camera on video mode, as there are bound to be some hilarious faces and some impressive food spillage along the way.

 Here are some pro tips to help make the process as smooth as possible:

 - Wait until your baby shows signs of readiness for solid food.

 - Keep trying.
 It can take 5 to 10 exposures for a baby to accept a new food.

 - Cook and eat as a family as much as possible.

 - Let your baby play with the spoon and even the food!
 While incredibly messy, this helps them get comfortable with the textures, smells, and tastes of new foods.

-- Talk to your pediatrician if you have any questions or concerns.
-They are a great resource, and want to help you grow a happy, healthy baby.
+- Talk with your pediatrician if you have any questions or concerns.
+They’re a great resource and want to help you grow a happy, healthy baby.

-It can feel like a lot of pressure to choose the best nutrition for your child (especially trying to capitalize on the years before they start demanding chicken nuggets and ice cream), but there are a lot of great, healthy options available for you.
+It can feel like a lot of pressure to choose the best nutrition for your child, especially when trying to capitalize on the years before they start demanding chicken nuggets and ice cream.
+But there are a lot of great, healthy options available in 2022.